 The problem with this is that when containers are placed next to each other air flow can be restricted.

-The great thing about Adaptainer’s new build units is that they are specially manufactured with ventilation at each end (rather than the sides).
+The great thing about Adaptainer’s new build units is that they are specially manufactured with ventilation at each end, as well as both sides for maximum ventilation .

 This minor but important alteration means that if you’re placing containers adjacent to each other the vents are not obscured.